shihaocao/magicarp-motors-website/content/misc.md

 - Take care to arrange all the stuff in the garage to say, "everything on the floor between X and Y _must_ go to competition".

 ## First Day / Test Day Prep
-Lesson: The `test day` sticker can be different from `I passed Lemons inspection` sticker.
+#tip The `test day` sticker can be different from `I passed Lemons inspection` sticker.
 Make sure you have both on (or atleast the test day sticker) when going out on track.

 We got to Thunderhill at about 12:00, 1 hr before check-in, and of course, all the pitboxes in the shade were taken.
 But we did manage to find a pit box between two really experienced teams.
 That was really awesome because we asked them questions and borrowed tools all weekend -- that was great.